mrklein/openfoam-os-x/README.md

 OPENFOAM(R)  is a registered trade mark of OpenCFD Limited, producer and distributor of the OpenFOAM software via www.openfoam.com.

+## May 22, 2018

+- Updated 5.x patch.
+- In dev branch some fancy modifications to wmkdep were made, so I have decided to postpone patch update for this version.

 ## Apr.
 14, 2018

 Updated 5.x and dev patches.